 42% of the total workforce in 2019 took part in community life on a voluntary, unpaid basis.

 Visit our Volunteering page for full details on how to apply, and find out what it’s like to volunteer with Camphill.

 Each Camphill community manages their own admissions process for both day services and live in support.
 Visit the Find your place page for contact details.
 The community will guide you through the application process.

-Placements have increased by almost 15% since 2015, and demand for places rises annually.
+Demand for places rises annually.
 Communities continue to make efforts to expand their services, whilst maintaining their high quality standards.
 Unfortunately demand often outstrips supply.

 It is estimated that in 2017 Camphill communities received around £22 million in funding in relation to care and support services, while income from trading was around £2 million.